BilldarBagdar/C4Device_32StepSequencer/README.md

 Another best practice is to exit USER mode before you (re)load (your saved) "sequencer" JSON data files.
 </p>
 <p>
-A similarly important practice for your local system is calibrating "midi sync delay".
+A similarly important practice for your local system can be calibrating "midi sync delay".
 If you need to adjust timing, typically you want to send out the RTC ticks "early" so the sequencer Notes come back "on time".
-Depending on what other tasks are consuming CPU resources with "priority", every different Live session could impart subtly different amounts of latency, but generally your system's "midi sync delay" should be more or less stable.  -5.0 milliseconds or more (negative) is possible though under heavy loads.
-But since Live only offers increments of .5 ms for this setting, don't get too hung up on the grid lines in a clip when you are calibrating your sync delay.
+Depending on what other tasks are consuming CPU resources with "priority", every different Live session could impart subtly different amounts of latency, but generally your system's "midi sync delay" should be more or less stable.  -5.0 milliseconds or more (negative) is possible though under heavy loads like also recording/streaming videos.
+But since Live only offers increments of .5 ms for this "delay" setting, don't get too hung up on the grid lines in a clip when you are calibrating your system.
 When just running Live and Max (this project), you may not notice any audible latency.
 Or any latency might be "exactly" a sixteenth note increment so you can "rotate" sequences "right" by one, two, or three steps to account for the latency without adjusting "midi sync delay".
 </p>
 <ul>
 <li>Note1: The RTC starts going out (from Live) with the Transport, not the count-in, and the sequencer takes a beat to lock in.
 So you "never" (hear or) record the first sequencer step